Shamanic Journeying: 3 Different Levels to Journeying as a Shaman

 There are a number of different kinds of journeys that one can take to confront ourselves in the inner realm.
 Some of them are physical, others are spiritual, but the purpose of all of them is to go inside.

 Why inside?
 Glad you asked.
 Well, this is the only place real change can happen.
-You can try all you want to change the world, but you will not succeed.
+You can try all you want to change the world, but you won't succeed.
 The only thing that you can change is the way you respond to the world around you.

 We all consist of many realities: